3 amazing recipes for Japanese steamed buns (Nikuman) | Try now!

 - Put the self-rising flour, curry powder, and salt in a large bowl, and then mix well.
 Create a well at the center of the mixture and then pour in the oil and yeast mixture.
 Mix it well to make a soft dough.
 Once you get the perfect mixture, allow it to sit for a while as you prepare your filling.

 - Meanwhile, heat oil in a frying pan over medium-low heat, and then add the ground pork, onion, carrot, potato, and garlic.
 Add 2 to 3 tablespoons of water to make the ingredients cook a bit faster.
 Add your seasonings, and then stir-fry until the veggies are soft.
 Divide the mixture into 8 portions.

 - Next, divide your dough into 8 portions, and then roll out each portion into a flat circle using a rolling pin.
 Put one portion of the filling mixture at the center of the dough and then draw up its edges to create a bun.

 - From the dough, make 8 buns, and then place each bun on a piece of parchment paper.

-- Put water into a steamer and then bring it to boil over high heat.
-Place your buns into the steamer, cover the lid, and then allow it to cook for around 10 minutes.
+- Put water into a bamboo steamer and then bring it to a boil over high heat.
+Place your buns into the steamer, cover the lid, and then allow them to cook for around 10 minutes.
 Once done, remove the buns from the steamer, and serve while hot.